 - No need to pack a roll of quarters.
 Laundry on board usually costs around $1.00 per load and bills are accepted.
 Vending machines are at the ready for dispensing laundry products.

 - Plan to do laundry early in the morning, late at night or when the ship is in port for best washer availability.
 Take a magazine or book and plan to stay with your clothing until they are done.

 - One final plus is that you can go home with a suitcase full of clean clothes as you reenter reality.

-Pack These Items To Make Laundry Easier On The Road
+Pack Items to Make Laundry Easier on the Road

-- Whether you have a travel clothesline or make your own using some string or just need to clip socks to the bottom of the lampshade, clothespins are a must.
+- Whether you have a travel clothesline; make your own using some string; or just need to clip socks to the bottom of the lampshade, clothespins are a must.
 Plus, clothespins will keep drapes closed for privacy and light-free sleeping.

-- If you can't take care of soiled clothing before it's time to pack up and move on, use a mesh laundry bag like one from Diamond Laundry to separate them from clean clothes...a few bad apples can spoil the whole bushel!
+- If you can't take care of soiled clothing before it's time to pack up and move on, use a mesh laundry bag to separate them from clean clothes.

 Plan to Outsource Laundry for Ease